1942 Wisconsin Badgers football team: Schedule

+Rankings

 Awards and honors

 End Dave Schreiner received the Chicago Tribune Silver Football as the Big Ten's most valuable player.
 Schreiner was also selected as a unanimous first-team player on the 1942 College Football All-America Team.
-Schreiner joined the United States Marine Corps and was killed in action during the Battle of Okinawa in June 1945.
+Schreiner and tackle Bob Baumann joined the United States Marine Corps and were killed in action during the Battle of Okinawa in June 1945.

+Journalist and author Terry Frei, the son of Wisconsin guard and decorated P-38 pilot Jerry Frei, wrote a critically acclaimed 2007 book, Third Down and a War to Go, about the '42 Badgers and the team's virtually universal heroism in World War II in both theaters.

 In addition to Schreiner, other Wisconsin players receiving All-America or All-Big Ten honors in 1942 were: